 - 1. CPI requires students to attend all scheduled classes. - 2.
-Instructors keep a weekly record of attendance to comply with federal grants and financial aid guidelines.

-- 3. Attendance may be factored into the final grade for a course or program refer to the course syllabus. - 4.
+Instructors keep a weekly record of attendance to comply with federal grants, financial aid guidelines, and SAP. - 3.
+Attendance may be factored into the final grade for a course or program refer to the course syllabus. - 4.
 If a student's tardiness or absences become excessive, the instructor will notify the student in writing. - 5.
-Continued tardiness or absences may result in disciplinary action, including removal from the program. - 6.
+Continued tardiness or absences may result in disciplinary action, including removal from the course or program. - 6.
 Students are responsible for notifying the instructor when they will be tardy or absent from class. - 7.
 It is the student's responsibility to inquire about missed classwork and complete the missed work.

-Whenever the number of absences exceeds five (5) occurrences, the Office of Post-Secondary Education may remove the student from the course for excessive absences.
-If students are removed involuntarily from a course or program, they may appeal the decision per the grievance process outlined in this handbook.
+Whenever the number of absences exceeds five (5) absentee occurrences, an excused or unexcused consecutive period of days absent from school, the Office of Post-Secondary Education may remove the student from the course for excessive absences.
+If students are removed involuntarily from a course or program, they may appeal the decision per the grievance process outlined in this Handbook.